ltatakis/ElsevierExercise/README.md

 Notes: There might be issues with the application not finding the data file, defined in `js/services/services.js` due to the nature of thi deployment.

-### TODO add the code needed to be added for the release to aws

 #### IP table
 Allow incoming calls to AWS instance:
 ```